 You had no idea how many sales you could make, how much supply would be required and how many hands it would take to serve that spike in demand.
 The situation can also go the other way.
 You open up far too many hotdog stands only to find the demand was already met.
 That is the scalability problem in a nutshell and it applies to just about any enterprise.

 Ignoring market realities, or, being unprepared for them can do your business in.
 For instance, even though Nokia had singularly invented the modern cellular network, the launch of the smartphone took them off guard.
 Thinking their sheer brand strength could carry them through, they launched various products including the “iPhone killer” in 2010 only to see its market share fall 90 percent by 2016.

 Likewise, Kodak, once the name in photography filed for bankruptcy in 2012.
 Their closure followed the introduction of digital cameras they could not keep up with.
 Ironically, Kodak came out with the first digital camera in 1975.
 It was not introduced because management feared the disruption it would have on the film market it dominated.

 These examples are far more relevant today as companies face a larger, more fluid market than ever before.
-Remote competitors, sudden changes in technological and cultural landscape requires companies to keep their ears to the ground and ready to change not only their strategic direction, but their cultural attributes as well.
+Remote competitors, sudden changes in the technological and cultural landscape require companies to keep their ears to the ground and ready to change not only their strategic direction but their cultural attributes as well.